 The fit-out of WiFi on long-haul aircraft is likely to be subject to IAG being satisfied that the technology is sufficiently robust for the global long-haul networks of BA and Iberia and the cost of retrofitting aircraft makes the investment worthwhile

 IAG has not yet indicated what pricing model it will adopt for WiFi, which is likely to vary by airline.

 As well as providing passengers with in flight internet access and the opportunity for new In Flight Entertainment services, it will be interesting to see what customer service initiatives will arise as consequence of equipping cabin crews will in flight internet access.

 The offer by International Airlines Group (“IAG”) to acquire the 54% of Vueling’s shares that it does not already own expired on Friday 19 April 2013.

 The airline group initially made an offer priced at €7.00 per share which Vueling management chose not to recommend.
 IAG subsequently increased its offer to €9.25 per share.
 However, the minimum acceptance level was reduced to just 4.16% of Vueling’s capital to leave IAG with at least overall control of Vueling, if not 100% ownership.

 Assuming the transaction completes this will be the second airline acquired by IAG since its formation in 2011 and the third member airline of the group (the first acquisition, bmi, being subsumed into British Airways).

-So why is IAG so interested in Vueling and what does it have planned for the airline?
+Why is IAG so interested in Vueling and what does it have planned?